 Wed., March 1 at 4:30 pm in Hillcrest 103

-AWARD: $28,000 to cover one year of travel and related project expenses.
-An amount equal to 12 months’ payment of outstanding federally guaranteed and institutional student loans will also supplement the stipend.
-Up to 40 Watson fellows selected from 160 candidates nominated by participating institutions.
+AWARD: $30,000 to cover one year of travel and related project expenses; coverage of one year of federal and institutional student loans payments.
+Up to 50 Watson fellows selected from 160 candidates nominated by participating institutions.